unicode-org/message-format-wg/spec/syntax.md

 ### Message

-A single message is either a single _pattern_, or has a `match` statement followed by one or more variants which represent the translatable body of the message.
+A ***message*** is either a single _pattern_, or has a `match` statement followed by one or more *variants* which represent the translatable body of the message.

+A *message* MUST be delimited with `{` at the start, and `}` at the end.
+Whitespace MAY appear outside the delimiters; such whitespace is ignored.
+No other content is permitted outside the delimiters.

 ```ebnf
 Message ::= Declaration* ( Pattern | Selector Variant+ )